 At the beginning of the new century, a sense of unease and dissatisfaction became evident as leaders concluded that “doing church” in the 21st century was different from doing it in the 20th century.
 The 2005 General Assembly created a Long Range Planning Committee to explore the future of the denomination.
 This committee discovered and embraced “missional” as a key element of effective church ministry and outreach in the 21st century.
 “Missional” was added to the commitments of the EPC in 2009—the EPC is a denomination of Presbyterian, Reformed, Evangelical, and Missional churches.

 While the EPC was discussing missional church, the New Wineskins (a renewal group among mainline Presbyterians) was doing the same.
 In 2006, leaders of the EPC and the New Wineskins met for the first time.
 What ultimately resulted was the 2007 creation of transitional presbyteries and transitional membership for churches and ministers seeking to depart their current denomination and come to the EPC.
-In 2007, there were 182 churches with approximately 75,000 members in the EPC.
-By August 2015, there were 570 churches in the denomination.
-By July 2019, the EPC had grown to 630 churches with approximately 145,000 members.
+At the launch of that initiative, the EPC was 182 churches with approximately 75,000 members.
+Within 8 years we more than tripled to 570 churches.
+The EPC now is more than 630 churches, roughly 8 percent of which are church plants.

 We believe that God created the Evangelical Presbyterian Church to be a significant part of His plan for the proclamation of the gospel to the ends of the earth, the expansion of His Kingdom, and the renewal of believers.
 It is our conviction that, like the ancient Queen Esther, God has brought us together for such a time as this.